Atoms and coatoms in three-generated lattices: More about the spectra of varieties belonging to

-we are in the position to formulate the main achievement of the present paper.
+we are in the position to formulate the main result of the present paper.

-\begin{theorem} Let $\var X$ be a lattice variety belonging to $\bhhrom$. \begin{enumeratei} \item If the color of $\var X$, with respect to Figure~\ref{figdd} and \eqref{pbxZsgRmszTLkPk} is $3$, $4$, or $6$, then the atom spectrum $\AS(\var X)$ of $\var X$ is $\set{1,2,3}$, $\set{1,2,3,4}$, and $\set{1,2,3,4,6}$, respectively. \item If $\var X$ belongs to one of the following intervals, then its dual spectrum is given by the table below.
+\begin{theorem}[Main Theorem] Let $\var X$ be a lattice variety belonging to $\bhhrom$. \begin{enumeratei} \item If the color of $\var X$, with respect to \eqref{pbxZsgRmszTLkPk} is $3$, $4$, or $6$, then the atom spectrum $\AS(\var X)$ of $\var X$ is $\set{1,2,3}$, $\set{1,2,3,4}$, and $\set{1,2,3,4,6}$, respectively. \item If $\var X$ belongs to one of the following intervals, then its double spectrum is given by the table below.

 \end{enumeratei} \end{theorem}